Business Owner’s Guide to Increasing Alcoholic Beverage & Beer Sales

 Traditional bars deal with beverage waste around 20-25 % due to spillage, free samples and theft.

-In other words, you’re paying for every fourth keg of beer without bringing any profits back.
+In other words, you’re paying for every fourth keg of beer without bringing back any profits.

-There are many reasons that alcohol waste happens in bars and restaurants, from bartenders offering a little extra for their friend or for a higher tip, to a bartender not being willing to wait for the beer head to decrease.
+There are many reasons that alcohol waste happens in bars and restaurants, from bartenders offering a little extra to their friend or for a higher tip, to a bartender not being willing to wait for the beer head to decrease.

 According to bevspot.com, the average bar runs a pour cost of 25-30% .

 19. Invite Social Bloggers or Influencers

-Research bloggers and influencers that have influence over your target market.
+Research bloggers and influencers who have influence over your target market.

-Invite the influencers to dine at your restaurant- no strings attached.
+Then invite these influencers to dine at your restaurant – no strings attached.

 They will be more likely post about your business on their social channels, getting you in front of hundreds of relevant target consumers for just the cost of a meal.

 20. Decrease Alcohol Buying Cost

-Money saved on purchase helps to make significantly higher profit from your beverages sales, so make sure to always research the most economical options and shop in bulk.
+Money saved on purchase helps to make a significantly higher profit from your beverages sales.
+Therefore, make sure to always research the most economical options and shop in bulk.

-Ideally, you want to work with more than just one vendor, so you can negotiate with them about the price
+Ideally, you want to work with more than just one vendor, so you can negotiate the price with them.

 Ready to Drive 30% More Drink Sales?

 We’ve been studying how self-serve technology increases sales in many different kinds of establishments.
 Self-pour tap walls reduce customer wait times, create a fun atmosphere, and of course – increase beverage sales!

-Check out our 6 case studies to see how other businesses’ beverage sales skyrocketed after switching from the traditional restaurant model to self-pour and other success stories.
+Check out our 6 case studies to see how other businesses’ beverage sales skyrocketed after switching from the traditional restaurant model to self-pour as well as other success stories.

-We would love to hear back from you on which one of these tips worked well for you and know more details!
-Also, if you have any additional suggestions to increase beverage sales, please share those with us at firstname.lastname@example.org!
+We would love to hear back from you on which of these tips worked well for you!
+Also, if you have any additional suggestions to increase beverage sales, please share those with us at email@example.com!